xapi-project/xen-api/doc/content/design/rate_limit.md

 - **Rate limiting**: Only the most specific match (which has rate limiting enabled) for any given request will trigger rate limiting and deduct tokens from its token bucket.

+The **most specific match** is the matching `Caller` record with the longest total prefix length across all fields.
+For example, a record that matches `user_agent` with a full value is more specific than one that matches only a short prefix.
+We resolve ties through a lexicographic ordering amongst fields:
+IP address first, then user agent.

 This results in the statistics being stored by callers tracking everything that matches, but only the most specific rate limiter to any given request will be